vukrosic/learn-tiny-recursive-models/ARTICLE.md

     ```

 **2. Tokenization:**
 The term **token** just means a single unit of our data.
 In this case, a single number in the grid (`0`, `1`, `2`, `3`, or `4`) is a token.
-To make it easier for the network to process, we "unroll" the grid into a long, single list.
+To make it easier for the network to process, we "unroll" the grid into a long 1D list.

 For our 3x3 example, the grid is unrolled into a list of 9 tokens.

 **3. Embedding: Giving Meaning to Numbers:**
-Right now, the computer sees no difference between `4` (the path) and `1` (the wall).
-To let the model understand what these number mean, we will asign a big **vector embedding** to each.
+To let the model understand what numbers like `4` and `1` mean, we will asign a big **vector embedding** to each.
 Vector embedding is a long vector (array of numbers) that the model can modify to store information about the wall, empty path, etc.

+These vectors will represent the meaning of a "wall" or "end point".

 *   An **Embedding Layer** is like a dictionary.
 *   **Input:** A token (e.g., the number `1` for "wall").